decarlof/tomo-center/README.md

     --resume /path/to/datav2_518_full_finetune.pt \
     --out    /path/to/finetuned_model.pt
 ```
 By default, the model is fully fine-tuned.
-To freeze the backbone ViT and only fine-tune the adapter and classification head, run:
+To freeze the backbone ViT and only fine-tune the task-specific weights, run:
 ```bash
 tomo-center train --image-root /path/to/root1 /path/to/root2 ...\
     --meta-info-file /path/to/metadata1 /path/to/metadata2 ...\